aixigo/PREvant/README.md

 # PREvant In a Nutshell

-PREvant is a small set of docker containers that serves as an abstraction layer between continuous integration pipelines and some container orchestration platform.
+PREvant a Docker container that serves as an abstraction layer between continuous integration pipelines and a container orchestration platform.
 This abstraction serves as a reviewing platform to ensure that developers have built the features that domain expert requested.

 PREvant's name originates from this requirement: _Preview servant (PREvant, `prɪˈvɛnt`, it's pronounced like prevent)_ __serves__ developers to deploy previews of their application as simple as possible when their application consists of multiple microservices distributed across multiple source code repositories.
 These previews should __PREvant__ to do mistakes in feature development because domain experts can review changes as soon as possible.